Nodnarboen/k8s-workshop/labs/lab7/README.md

  ./deploy-canary.sh
 ```

-Execute <b>kubectl get pods -n production -o wide</b> and you will see you now have both stable and canary releases running
+Execute <b>kubectl get pods -n production -o wide</b> and you will see you now have both <b>stable and canary releases running for the front-end service</b>

 ![JSON](https://github.com/Nodnarboen/HOT-k8s/blob/master/assets/Picture21.png)